 The Reverse Of The 2005 Dime

 The reverse features a torch at center representing liberty, flanked by an olive branch on the left symbolizing peace and an oak branch on the right representing strength and independence.
+The inscription “E PLURIBUS UNUM” stretches horizontally through the base of the torch and branches, with centering dots separating the three Latin words.

 Other Features Of The 2005 Dime

 The coin measures 17.91 millimeters in diameter and 1.35 millimeters in thickness.
-It weighs 2.27 grams and consists of 91.67% copper and 8.33% nickel in a clad composition.
+It weighs 2.27 grams and consists of 75% copper and 25% nickel bonded over a pure copper core — a clad construction used on all dimes since 1965.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)